chrisdjscott/globus_sync_directory/README.md

       * Create the app
    5. Make a note of the *Client ID*
    6. Click *Generate New Client Secret* and make a note of the secret
-3. Store the client id in the config file in the *app* section, named *clientid*
+3. Store the client id in the config file in the *globus* section, named *clientid*
 4. Store the secret in a file somewhere secure, e.g. *~/.globus_sync_directory_secret*

 ### For each directory you want to synchronise